Smartphone picture organization: A hierarchical approach: Conclusions

 This paper addressed the problem of organizing smartphone pictures into a set of topics and topic-related categories.
 The proposed approach first classifies images into eight topics by using an unsupervised generative approach that allows to account for their huge intra-class variability.
 Next, pictures are classified into a large number of categories by using a CNN approach.

-User studies demonstrated that users prefer our two-levels classification with respect to a one-level classification provided by widely used photo organization such as Eden Photos and Google Photos.
-The proposed approach could be easily integrated in a retrieval system that relies on both semantic tags and time metadata to retrieve all images corresponding to the user query.
-With the goal of encouraging research on smartphone picture organization, we make available the test set and the semantic tags of the training set.
+User studies demonstrated that users prefer our two-levels classification with respect to a one-level classification provided by widely used photo organization systems such as Eden Photos and Google Photos.
+The proposed approach could be easily integrated in a retrieval system that relies on both semantic tags, time and location metadata to retrieve all images corresponding to the user query.
+With the goal of encouraging further research on smartphone picture organization, we make available a dataset of smartphone pictures from 40 persons.